4i8/clinei/README.md

             throw new Error(
                   ^

-Error: Invalid value for option password expected String got 123456
+Error: Invalid value for <option or alias> <Name> expected String got 123456
                                                             ^^^^^
 <message when error is thrown>